AntoineAbhay/internet-pi/README.md

 ![Internet Monitoring Dashboard in Grafana](/images/internet-monitoring.png)

 **Pi-hole**: Installs the Pi-hole Docker configuration so you can use Pi-hole for network-wide ad-blocking and local DNS.
-Make sure to update your network router config to direct all DNS queries through your Raspberry Pi if you want to use Pi-hole effectively!
-Cloudflared is installed to enable DNS over HTTPS.
+Make sure to update your network router config to direct all DNS queries through your Raspberry Pi if you want to use Pi-hole effectively

+**Unbound**: Installs Unbound DNS server.

 **Wireguard**: Installs Wireguard VPN.
 Add wireguard_peers in the config to add VPN clients.